 Trump’s national security adviser added a journalist to text chat on highly sensitive Yemen strike plans

-By Katie Bo Lillis, Evan Perez, Oren Liebermann, Jamie Gangel and Kit Maher, CNN
+By Katie Bo Lillis, Evan Perez, Oren Liebermann, Jamie Gangel, Kit Maher and Sean Lyngaas, CNN

 (CNN) — Former national security officials reacted with shock and horror to revelations in The Atlantic that top members of President Donald Trump’s Cabinet sent detailed operational plans and other likely highly classified information about US military strikes on Yemen to a group thread on a messaging app to which a reporter had accidentally been added.